 Many other museums, including the Bristol Museum and the RAMM in Exeter, are completely free of charge.

-There are hundreds of other museums in every city in the country too – from the Viking Museum in York to the SS Brunel in Bristol!
+There are hundreds of other museums in every city in the country too – from the Viking Museum in York to the SS Great Britain in Bristol!

 Warm up in a cosy tea room

 It’s a British stereotype that’s completely true – we really love tea!